neonoxd/Exile-Dynamic-StatusIcons/README.md

 ### Installation:

-    Copy the statusIcons folder to mission root.
+    Copy the statusIcons & overrides folders to mission root.
     Open description.ext, look for class RscTitles
     Add:    #include "statusIcons\StatusIcons.hpp"
     If there is no RscTitles class add: